CROWBERRY

 10th June 2009, Base Brown, Seathwaite, Borrowdale.
 Photo: © RWD

 A very low-growing plant with woody lower stems.
-The leaves are glossy green, short, stubby and fleshy similar to those of some Stonecrops.
 The small pink, five-petalled Flowers are borne in the axils of the leaves.
 There is just one in the photo, in bud, centre near the top.

 10th June 2009, Base Brown, Seathwaite, Borrowdale.
 Photo: © RWD